AsperTheDog/Vulkan-Grassland/README.md

 This was incredibly basic, but it served as a good excuse to learn how to use input attachments in a renderpass.

 ### ImGui Customization
-Every parameter that I could come of can be updated at runtime with ImGui.
+Every parameter that I could come up with can be updated at runtime with ImGui.

 # Building